mikuslusens/spring-boot-task-manager-webapp/README.md

 A simple task manager web application developed using Spring Boot, JSP, JSTL and MySQL.
+The application's various aspects of operation are separated into different layers (multitier architecture), most notably, a service layer (REST) that handles the exchange of data between the user and the server.